 - Request pay for each Mentor.
 Mentors may be attached to only new educators in Years One and/or Two.
 Do not attach new educators in Years Three and Four to any Mentor as one-on-one Mentors are not required or funded for Years Three and Four.

 - Lists will be checked and if Lead Mentors or Mentors are attached to new educators in Years Three and/or Four without permission they will be decoupled, you will be informed and the stipend pay will not be issued for that Lead Mentor or Mentor.

 - Check your list several times for accuracy.
 DOE also reviews progress during the pay timeframe, but they cannot see errors such as leaving a name off the list.
 If you have any concerns, contact DOE staff for assistance.

 - Site Coordinators should request pay for as many of the site's Lead Mentors and Mentors as possible through the DEEDS Mentor Center.
 However, if there is a Mentor whom is unable to be assigned in the DEEDS Mentor Center to his/her correct Mentee, the Site Coordinator shall use the Mentor Stipend Submission Supplemental Verification Formas a method for to request the stipend payment.
-The Site Coordinator shall complete either Section A or Section B of the form as applicable and forward via email to Jon Neubauer at email@example.com by the stipend pay request deadline.
+The Site Coordinator shall complete either Section A or Section B of the form as applicable and forward via email to Tiffany Green at email@example.com by the stipend pay request deadline.